History of the Jews in Leeds

 The city of Leeds, in West Yorkshire, England has a Jewish community, where many notable people originated or settled.
 They have played a major part in the clothing trade, the business, professional and academic life of the City, and the wider world.
-The community numbers now less than 7,000 people.
+The community numbers now fewer than 7,000 people.

 Demography

 A community of nearly 60 Jews was present in Leeds by 1840, with their numbers rising to 219 by 1861.
 Around 1,000 were present prior to the increase in immigration from the Russian Empire starting in the early 1880s.
 In 1891 there were 8,000 Jews in Leeds, with more than 6,000 in the Leylands area alone by 1901.
 The concentration of Jews in some areas was so great that Templar Street was described as like a continental Jewish ghetto in the Yiddish press.
 The population continued to rise in the early 20th century, numbering 12 to 14,000 in 1901, and around 25,000 after 1914.

 With the addition from 1933 of refugees from Nazi Germany, evacuees from the London Blitz, and later Holocaust survivors, the Leeds community may have peaked around 1945 to 1950 at 25 to 29,000 people.
 The population has since been in decline for many years, despite arrivals from smaller regional communities.
 Steady emigration to Israel began post-war and has continued, but during the 1970s Leeds still had the highest Jewish proportion of population of any British city.

 The 2011 UK census recorded 6,847 people reporting their religion as Jewish in the City of Leeds metropolitan district, 0.9% of the district's population.
 In the Leeds built-up area, there were 6,136 (1.3% of population), concentrated in areas such as Alwoodley ward (3,270, 14.4% of population).